CPU SchedulerTry Simulator

 Round Robin

-Each process gets a fixed time slice (quantum).
-After the quantum expires, the process is moved to the back of the queue.
+Each process gets a fixed time quantum; after quantum expires, it is preempted and added to the end of the ready queue.

-Best for: Time-sharing systems and interactive applications requiring responsiveness.
+Best for: Time-sharing and interactive systems; fair CPU allocation.

 Advantages